Wazuh server cluster

 • The filename

-3. The master compares the received checksums with its own and creates three different groups of files:
+3. The master node compares the received checksums with its own and creates three different file groups:

-• Missing: Files that are present in the master node but missing in the worker.
+• Missing: Files that are present in the master node but are missing in the worker node.
 They must be created in the worker.

 • Extra: Files that are present in the worker node but missing in the master.
-They must be removed in the worker node as well.
+They must be removed from the worker node.

 • Shared: Files that are present in both master and worker but have a different checksum.
-They must be updated in the worker node.
+They must be updated on the worker node with the version from the master node.

 Agent info thread

-This thread is in charge of synchronizing the agent's last keepalives and operating system information with the master.
-The communication here is also started by the worker and it has the following stages:
+The agent info thread synchronizes the last keep-alive messages and operating system information from worker nodes with the Wazuh server master node.
+The synchronization process is initiated by the worker node and occurs in the following stages:

-2. The worker asks to its local wazuh-db service for the information of agents marked as not synchronized.
+2. The worker node queries the local wazuh-db service to retrieve information about agents marked as not synchronized.

-3. The worker sends the master a JSON string containing the information retrieved from wazuh-db.
+3. The worker node sends the master node a JSON string containing the information retrieved from wazuh-db.

-4. The master sends the received information to its local wazuh-db service, where it is updated.
+4. The master node sends the received information to its local wazuh-db service, where it is updated.

-If there is an error during the update process of one of the chunks in the master's database, the worker is notified.
+If there is an error during the update process of one of the chunks in the database of the master node, the worker node is notified.

 Agent groups send thread

-1. When there is new agent-groups information, the master sends a JSON string with it to each worker.
-This is done only once per node.
+1. When there is new agent-groups information, the master node sends a JSON string with it to each worker node.
+This is done only once per worker node.

-2. The workers send the received information to their local wazuh-db service, where it is updated.
+2. The worker nodes send the received information to their local wazuh-db service, where it is updated.

-3. The worker compares the checksum of its database with the checksum of the master.
+3. The worker nodes compare the checksum of their database with the checksum of the master node.

-4. If the checksum has been different for 10 consecutive times, the worker notifies the master.
+4. If the checksum has been different for 10 consecutive times, the worker node notifies the master node.

-5. When notified, the master sends to the worker all the agent-groups information.
+5. When notified, the master node sends all the agent-groups information to the worker node.

-6. The worker overwrites its database with the agent-groups information it has received from the master.
+6. The worker node overwrites its database with the agent-groups information it has received from the master node.

 Local agent-groups thread